Canon 1D vs Panasonic GX8

 Review summary: Canon 1D vs Panasonic GX8

 So how do things add up?
-Is the Canon 1D better than the Panasonic GX8 or vice versa?
+Which of the two cameras – the Canon 1D or the Panasonic GX8 – has the upper hand?
 The listing below highlights the relative strengths of the two models.

 - Brighter framing: Features an optical viewfinder for clear, lag-free composition.

 - Easier setting verification: Features an LCD display on top to control shooting parameters.

 - Faster shutter: Has higher mechanical shutter speed (16000/sec vs 8000/sec) to freeze action.

 - More portrait friendly: Features an integrated vertical grip for easier portrait shooting.